chiranjeevipavurala/simple-button-generator/README.md

    - **Action Type**: Choose from URL, JavaScript, email, phone, download, form, modal, or scroll
    - **Action Value**: Enter the appropriate value based on your action type
 3. Customize appearance:
-   - **Colors**: Use color pickers for background, text, and border
+   - **Colors**: Use color pickers for background, text, and border (click "Apply Color" buttons)
    - **Typography**: Select font family
    - **Borders**: Choose style, width, and radius
    - **Effects**: Add box shadows
-   - **Size**: Select small, medium, or large
+   - **Size**: Select small, medium, large, or responsive sizes (responsive sizes adapt to screen size)
 4. Add tracking (optional):
    - Choose tracking type (Google Analytics, Facebook Pixel, or custom)
    - Set event name for analytics
+5. Watch the **Live Preview** panel update in real-time as you make changes
-5. Click **Generate Button** to see a preview
+6. Click **Generate Button** to see the final preview and code
-6. Download the HTML file or copy the code to use on any website
+7. Download the HTML file or copy the code to use on any website

 ## 🎨 Action Types